I've got integrity up the wazoo: I mean what I say, and say what I mean, and I'm as honest and open as I can possibly be.

 As a general rule, I don't watch any movies with either Kevin Costner, Richard Gere, or Hugh Grant in them.

-TV shows: Bill Maher is the high point of the week.
-I also like the Daily Show and Stephen Colbert.
-Other than that, I'll look for something educational, informative, or meaningful to watch.
+TV shows: Real Time with Bill Maher is the high point of the TV week.
+Other than that, I'll look for something educational, humorous, or meaningful to watch.

 Music: Country music makes me intellectually queasy.
 I'd rather listen to contemporary popular music - preferring R & B - than the stuff I listened to back in the day.
 I think what's happening now is more enjoyable and interesting than what used to be popular.